Space Shuttle Columbia disaster: Flight risk management

 To assess the possible damage to Columbias wing, members of the Debris Assessment Team made multiple requests to get imagery of the orbiter from the Department of Defense (DoD).
 Imagery requests were channeled through both the DoD Manned Space Flight Support Office and the Johnson Space Center Engineering Directorate.
 Hale coordinated the request through a DoD representative at KSC.
-The request was relayed to the U.S. Strategic Command (USSTRATCOM), which began identifying imaging assets that could observe the orbiter.
+The request was relayed to the US Strategic Command (USSTRATCOM), which began identifying imaging assets that could observe the orbiter.
 The imagery request was soon rescinded by NASA Mission Management Team Chair Linda Ham after she investigated the origin of it.
 She had consulted with Flight Director Phil Engelauf and members of the Mission Management Team, who stated that they did not have a requirement for imagery of Columbia.
 Ham did not consult with the Debris Assessment Team, and cancelled the imagery request on the basis that it had not been made through official channels.
 Maneuvering the orbiter to allow its left wing to be imaged would have interrupted ongoing science operations, and Ham dismissed the DoD imaging capabilities as insufficient to assess damage to the orbiter.
 Following the rejection of their imagery request, the Debris Assessment Team did not make further requests for the orbiter to be imaged.